collective/collective.solr/README.rst

 Solr is not transactional aware or supports any kind of rollback or undo.
 We therefor only sent data to Solr at the end of any successful request.
-This is done via collective.indexing, a transaction manager and a end request transaction hook.
+This is done via collective.indexing, a transaction manager and an end request transaction hook.
 This means you won't see any changes done to content inside a request when doing Solr searches later on in the same request.
 Inside tests you need to either commit real transactions or otherwise flush the Solr connection.